Powerlearnproject/se-day1-assignment-jose254-jng/README.md

 VCS-are software tools that help software teams manage changes to source code over time.
 Examples of VCS are;collaboration,change tracking,branching and merging,error recovery.
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+-Rapid technological advancement places considerable pressure on software engineers to stay current.
+Solution:adopting continuos learning practices and using agile methodologies to adapt to emerging trends,keeping their skills sharp in an ever-evolving industry.
+-Time constraints-Software engineering is a demanding and time-intesive field,often requiring engineers to work under high pressures to meet tight deadline.
+Solution:Adopt agiles methodologies,such as scrum,to streamline workflows by diving large projects in manageable sprints.
+-Limited Infrastructure-limited high perfomance software engineering tools and computing platforms and inefficient data storage architectures.
+Solution:Software engineers must rely heavily on a robust infrastructure to perform their jobs effectively.
+-Software security-Programming secure software is a complex and challenging task.
+Solution:research ways to defend against hacking,malware,phishing,insider and third-party threats.
 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 #Part 2: Introduction to AI and Prompt Engineering